core-coin/wallet-generator/README.md

 * Build from source
   1. `go build .`
-  2. Grant permissions `chmod 100 address-generator`
+  2. Grant permissions `chmod 100 wallet-generator`
   3. Generate data in one of two ways
 * Use prebuilt binaries
-  1. Download binary from the [Release page](https://github.com/core-coin/address-generator/releases)
+  1. Download binary from the [Release page](https://github.com/core-coin/wallet-generator/releases)
-  2. Grant permissions `chmod 100 address-generator`
+  2. Grant permissions `chmod 100 wallet-generator`
   3. Generate data in one of two ways

 ### License